 You will be asked to answer the question on your passenger card on entry to Japan if you have even been convicted of a crime.
 If you answer yet, then you will be taken aside and questions.
 You may be refused entry to Japan.
 Many foreigners, the most famous of whom are probably Paris Hilton and Paul McCartney have been refused entry in the past because of prior convictions.

 For Japan Proof of Onward Travel is Required

 Japan is one of the countries that requires proof of onward travel.
+This is especially important for your Japan trip checklist if you’re arriving by ferry and don’t have an outbound flight booked!
 It’s likely that your travel to Japan will be scheduled, but on the off chance that you have an open-ended date, then you’ll need to buy a refundable flight ticket.

 If you are flying into Japan, then you will be denied access to your flight unless you have a confirmation of an onward ticket out of the country.
 This is because the airline is responsible for getting you out of the country again if you’re refused entry.
 It’s recommended that you have an airline ticket out of the country.

 The easiest way to organize proof of onward travel is to book a flight with a carrier or supplier that lets you cancel within a certain period.
 Expedia lets you do this.
 We have more on providing proof of onward travel here when we really don’t know when or how we want to leave a country.

 You can also use a service like Onward Ticket – a company formed by Digital Nomads to give you a PDF ticket and a valid PNR for your transit through immigration.
 It’s an excellent idea, a great price and a super service > get it here!